Mouth of the Tyne Festival

 Ronnie Spector, Frank Turner and The Temperance Movement are now confirmed to play festival shows at Playhouse Whitley Bay.

 American R&B star Ronnie Spector had a string of hits in the 60’s with The Ronettes including ‘Be My Baby’, ‘Baby, I Love You’, and ‘Walking in the Rain’.
 The band were inducted into the Rock and Roll Hall of Fame in 2007 and Ronnie still tours to glowing reviews.
-She will perform on Friday 17 June.
-Tickets on sale here.
+She performed on Friday 17 June.

 The Temperance Movement, a British blues rock band, only formed in 2011 but have already supported The Rolling Stones and toured extensively in the US.
 Their second album ‘White Bear’ is out now.
-The band will perform on Thursday 7 July.
+The band will perform on Thursday 7 July with support from Avalanche Party.
 Last remaining tickets on sale here.

 English folk singer-songwriter Frank Turner returns to the festival by popular demand and will perform songs from his six solo albums including his latest release ‘Positive Songs for Negative People’.
-Frank will perform on Saturday 9 July.
+Frank will perform on Saturday 9 July with support from Ben Ottewell.
 Tickets are now sold out.

 Tickets sold out for the amazing James Bay